 Student Diversity & Inclusion Resources

 Bridging service, research, and faculty-student mentorships, the Health Equity Fellows program launched in Spring 2021.
 Through a competitive process, CPH students were invited to propose a community project focused on health equity or the elimination of health disparities in a Georgia community.
 Five students were selected for the inaugural 2021 cohort.
 Learn more.

-For Students: DEI Student Grants
+For Students: Student Mini Grants

-Faculty: Certificate in Diversity & Inclusion
+Faculty & Staff: Certificate in Diversity & Inclusion